- About Us

 While inflammation is a perfectly normal and beneficial process that occurs when your body’s white blood cells and chemicals protect you from foreign invaders like bacteria and viruses, it leads to trouble when the inflammatory response gets out of hand.
 Your diet has a lot to do with this chain of events.

 While among the most potent, ounce for ounce, herbs and spices are certainly not the only anti-inflammatory ingredients available.
-A number of foods are well-known for their anti-inflammatory properties, and making sure you’re eating a wide variety of them on a regular basis can go a long way toward preventing chronic illness.
+Several foods are well-known for their anti-inflammatory properties, and making sure you’re eating a wide variety of them regularly can go a long way toward preventing chronic illness.

-The following foods and nutrients deserve special mention for their ability to quell inflammatory responses in your body:
+The following anti-inflammatory foods deserve special mention for their ability to quell inflammatory responses in your body:

 |1.
 Animal-based omega-3 fat||Animal-based omega-3 fats—found in fatty fish like wild Alaskan salmon and fish- or krill oil—help fight inflammation throughout your body.
 It’s particularly important for brain health.
 Research published in the Scandinavian Journal of Gastroenterology in 2012 confirmed that dietary supplementation with krill oil effectively reduced inflammation and oxidative stress.|